yyang44/arcgis_pro/README.md

 # Saptial Analysis

-Here present my spatial analysis work done using Arc Gis Pro.
+Here present my spatial analysis work done using ArcGIS Pro.

 [How does land fire affect agriculture in California?
 How are they related to each other spatially?